colson44/fft-watchface/README.md

 **How to Install**

-Download the .apk file(s) you want to use to your PC and install to your watch using ADB - more detailed guides are available online, some basic instructions are below.
+Download the .apk file(s) from the desired character folder(s) to your PC and install to your watch using ADB - more detailed guides are available online, some basic instructions are below.

 **Set up ADB and Pair**